 Alcohol Use Disorder

-Alcohol-use disorder—also known as alcoholism—refers to a problematic pattern of alcohol use leading to significant impairment or distress.
+Alcohol use disorder, more colloquially known as alcoholism, refers to a problematic pattern of alcohol use that leads to significant impairment or distress.
 Because alcohol use varies greatly between people, it can be helpful to identify general signs of a problem, such as when drinking interferes with home life, school, or work.
 Drinking may be problematic if it creates interpersonal difficulties with family and friends or if it leads to a retreat from other activities.
 Age, family history, and how much or how often an individual drinks are other important variables when considering someone's relationship with alcohol.

 - Failing to fulfill major work, school, or home responsibilities due to drinking